MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/retrievemultipleresponse.md

 ### entities

-An array of JSON objects, where each object represents the retrieved entity record containing attributes and their values.
+An array of JSON objects, where each object represents the retrieved table record containing columns and their values.

 **Type**: `Entity[]`

 ### nextLink

-If the number of records being retrieved is more than the value specified in the `maxPageSize` parameter in the request, this attribute returns the URL to return next set of records.
+If the number of records being retrieved is more than the value specified in the `maxPageSize` parameter in the request, this column returns the URL to return next set of records.

 **Type**: `string`